Data Use Policy

 WOUDC has registered DOIs for both Ozone and UV data.
 DOIs are persistent identifiers that allow research data to be accessible and citable.
 They make research data easier to access, reuse and verify, thereby making it easier to build on previous work, conduct new research and avoid duplicating already existing work.

-WOUDC Digital Object Identifiers
+WOUDC Digital Object Identifiers (first order)

 - Ozone: doi:10.14287/10000001

 - Total Ozone - Daily Observations: doi:10.14287/10000004